dsrichard97/dsrichard97/README.md

 <h1 align="center"> 🚀 About Me</h1>

 I am Richard, a seasoned mathematician adept at using statistical programming to uncover valuable insights from complex data sets.
 My hands-on experience from internships has made me proficient with tools like Tableau, SQL, and Excel, which I use to create engaging visualizations and conduct thorough data analysis.
-In the field of financial analysis, my skills in statistical techniques have been crucial for identifying financial trends, assessing risks, and offering data-driven recommendations to enhance financial performance.
+In the field of finance, my skills in statistical techniques have been crucial for identifying financial trends, assessing risks, and offering data-driven recommendations to enhance financial performance or key performance indicators.
 Moreover, my work in the healthcare sector has equipped me with a good understanding of healthcare processes, patient outcomes, and operational efficiencies.
 I always adhere to best data practices to ensure the reliability and accuracy of my analyses.
 Combining advanced data analytics tools with a solid understanding of both financial and healthcare domains, I am committed to transforming raw data into insights that aid in informed decision-making.
+However, I am always eager to learn new skills and motivated to be the best in my craft.
+I hope to inspire others and help others when challeneges arise.
+I have started writting on medium and working more on kaggle to challenge myself daily with data problems.
+In addition, have continued my studies in statistics to solidfy my understanding of models and machine learning techniques.

 <h1 align="center"> 💡 Current Projects 👨‍💻 </h1>
+- United States Environmental Protection Agency (EPA) Air Quality Database Overview

+The United States Environmental Protection Agency (EPA) plays a pivotal role in safeguarding public health and the environment by setting national air quality standards.
+Annually, the EPA furnishes summary data alongside hourly and daily data, categorizing them into criteria gases, particulates, meteorological, and toxics.

+The datasets, encompassing measurements initiated in 1990, undergo biannual updates.
+In June, the dataset is refreshed with complete data for the preceding year, and come December, the summer data is updated.

+Hosted on Google BigQuery, this public dataset is part of BigQuery's 1TB per month free tier processing, granting each user 1TB of complimentary BigQuery processing monthly.
+This allowance can be utilized to execute queries on this public dataset.
+A brief tutorial is available through this short video to expedite the familiarization with BigQuery for accessing public datasets.
+Learn more about BigQuery.
+Full Project.

 <h1 align="center"> 📝 About My Works</h1>